wbjin/a2-videostreaming-via-cdn/README.md

 * `bitrate` The bitrate your proxy requested for this chunk in Kbps.

 ### Testing
-To play a video through your proxy, you launch an instance of the Apache server, launch Firefox (see above), and point the browser on your VM to the URL `http://<proxy_ip_addr>:<listen-port>/index.html`.
+To play a video through your proxy, you launch an instance of the web server, launch Firefox (see above), and point the browser on the URL `TODO: Update this information - http://<proxy_ip_addr>:<listen-port>/index.html`.

 <a name="part2"></a>